-The province is an integrated industrial complex with major areas of economic activity in three subregional areas, namely the Vaal Triangle; the East, West and Central Rand, and Pretoria.
+The province is an integrated industrial complex with major areas of economic activity in three sub-regional areas, namely the Vaal Triangle; the East, West and Central Rand, and Pretoria.
 Johannesburg houses the Johannesburg Stock Exchange Limited, the largest securities exchange in Africa.
 Most overseas visitors enter South Africa via OR Tambo International Airport.
 Pretoria is the administrative capital of South Africa and home to the Union Buildings.

+Capital: Johannesburg

+Principal languages:

+IsiZulu 23,0% STRA \sim

+Afrikaans 10,1% ( 0 ~~~ ~ ~

+Sesotho 12,7% A CONTRACT they are

+English 11,3%

+Population: 16 098 571

-Capital: Johannesburg Principal languages: IsiZulu 23,0% Afrikaans 10,1% Sesotho 12,7% English 11,3% Population: 15 488 137 Percentage share of the total population: 26,0% Area: 18 178 km2 Source: Stats SA's Mid-year population estimates of 2020 and Community Survey of 2016.
+Percentage share of the total population: 26,6%

+Area: 18 178 km2

+Source: Stats SA's Mid-year population estimates of 2022 and Community Survey of 2016.